 Refractive errors are not harmful to your eye health, but they can have a significant negative impact on your daily life.

 The four most common refractive disorders are:

 - Myopia (nearsightedness) – Close objects are clear, but objects at a distance are blurry and out of focus.
-This occurs because your cornea is too steep, or your eye is too long, which causes incoming light to focus in front of your retina, instead of directly on it.
+This occurs because your cornea is too steep, or your eye is too long, which causes the incoming light to focus in front of your retina, instead of directly on it.

 - Hyperopia (farsightedness) – Close objects are out of focus, but objects at a distance are often clear.
-This occurs because your cornea is too flat, or your eye is too short, which causes incoming light to converge at a point behind your retina, instead of directly on it.
+This occurs because your cornea is too flat, or your eye is too short, which causes the incoming light to converge at a point behind your retina, instead of directly on it.